sourcegraph/scip/docs/scip.md

 ```
 # (<x>)+ stands for one or more repetitions of <x>
+# (<x>)? stands for zero or one occurrence of <x>
 <symbol>               ::= <scheme> ' ' <package> ' ' (<descriptor>)+ | 'local ' <local-id>
 <package>              ::= <manager> ' ' <package-name> ' ' <version>
 <scheme>               ::= any UTF-8, escape spaces with double space.
+Must not be empty nor start with 'local'
-<manager>              ::= same as above, use the placeholder '.' to indicate an empty value
+<manager>              ::= any UTF-8, escape spaces with double space.
+Use the placeholder '.' to indicate an empty value
 <package-name>         ::= same as above
 <version>              ::= same as above
 <descriptor>           ::= <namespace> | <type> | <term> | <method> | <type-parameter> | <parameter> | <meta> | <macro>